gobuffalo/docs/templates/docs/forms.md

 <%= title("FAQs") %>

+### How Do I Map a Form to a Model/Struct?

+See the [Request Binding](/docs/bind) page for more information on request binding.

 ### Can I Change the Name of the `f` Variable in My Template?

 By default the form value inside the block is given the name `f`, however this can be changed when creating the form and passing the `var` option.